-- 28.7.2.5 At the commencement of different phases of an innings, the umpire shall signal such commencement to the scorers by rotating his/her arm in a large circle. - 28.7.2.6 The scoreboard shall indicate the current Powerplay in progress (where possible). - 28.7.2.7 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal No ball.
+- 28.7.2.4 If an innings is interrupted during an over and if on the resumption of play, due to the reduced number of overs of the batting team, the required number of Powerplay overs have already been bowled, the remaining deliveries in the over to be completed shall not be subject to the fielding restrictions. - 28.7.2.5 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal no ball.